ivanko144/GetData14CourseProject/README.md

 Script works with Human Activity Recognition (HAR) Dataset.
 Scripts groups data in HAR dataset (by activity and subject) and aggregate it (by mean).

+Script tested on Windows 7 system with RStudio Version 0.98.1103

 Dataset directory (UCI HAR Dataset) should be placed into working directory.
 Script (run_analysis.R) should be placed into the same directory.